 Some noted that they didn’t like the feel of the shoe on hard packed trails, but I can’t say I minded.
 Again simply knowing upfront that this is trail running shoe that’s going to be moderately cushioned and responsive.

-The grip felt good in most places, though the lugs are not huge or varied on the forefoot, so for more technical terrain you might choose another option.
+The grip felt good in most places, thoughthe lugs are not huge or varied on the forefoot, so for more technical terrain you might choose another option.
 I’ve heard it doesn’t grip well when wet, but I wasn’t on anything slick enough to find that as an issue.

-- Available for $150
+- Available on Nike.com for $170

 👉Saucony Peregrine